Creating and Managing Workflows

 Your workflow test begins.
 You can track its progress by following the blue line on your workflow diagram to see which steps have been executed, which are in progress, and the path your workflow test is taking.

-5. When your workflow test completes with a Success step, you can review the overall results of your workflow in the panel on the right.
+When your workflow test completes, you can review the results in the panel on the right.

 You can also select individual steps from the canvas to review the data that was input to the step, as well as the output of the step once it was completed.